Local start-ups lead in sharing equity with employees

 Carta’s Singapore-based APAC and ME managing director Bhavik Vashi said the data, extracted from software provided by the company, showed that founders in Australia and New Zealand recognise that giving employees a genuine stake in their businesses keeps the employees motivated and committed.
 Local founders have continued to appreciate the value of involving employees in ownership of their companies even in the tighter capital raising environment since 2022.

-Carta, which has a sales and services office in Sydney, recently introduced its entry level cap table management platform product, Carta Launch, in Australia.
+Carta, which has a sales and services office in Sydney, recently introduced its free entry level cap table management platform product, Carta Launch, in Australia.

 Globally, the platform is used by 25,000 companies that have, in total, gone on to raise $US24 billion.